JoshLinneburg/movie_rating_scraper/README.md

-# IMDb Web Scraping Notebook
+# Movie Review Scraping Notebook

 We want to scrape the following: